Which of the following is NOT one of the five components of inter... | Study Prep in Pearson+

 1

-Understand the COSO framework: The Committee of Sponsoring Organizations of the Treadway Commission (COSO) developed a framework for internal control, which includes five key components.
-These components are designed to help organizations achieve their objectives related to operations, reporting, and compliance.
+Understand the context: The question is asking about the five components of internal control as defined by COSO (Committee of Sponsoring Organizations of the Treadway Commission).
+These components are essential for establishing effective internal controls within an organization.

-Identify the five components of internal control: The COSO framework defines the five components as (1) Control Environment, (2) Risk Assessment, (3) Control Activities, (4) Information and Communication, and (5) Monitoring Activities.
+Review the five components of internal control defined by COSO: 1) Control Environment, 2) Risk Assessment, 3) Control Activities, 4) Information and Communication, and 5) Monitoring Activities.

-Compare the options provided in the question with the five components of the COSO framework: The options listed are Risk Assessment, Control Environment, Information and Communication, and Financial Statement Preparation.
+Compare the options provided in the question with the five components of internal control.
+Identify which options align with the COSO framework and which do not.

-Conclude that the correct answer is 'Financial Statement Preparation' because it does not align with the five components of internal control outlined in the COSO framework.
+Conclude that the correct answer is 'Revenue Recognition' because it does not belong to the COSO framework for internal control components.

 Watch next